 Extremely active as a chamber musician, Suzana has performed with violinists Kristóf Baráti, Josef Spacek, Alexandra Soumm, Mayu Kishima, Déborah Nemtanu, Guillaume Sutre, Stéphanie-Marie Degand, Anne-Sophie Le Rol, Hildegarde Fesneau and Solenne Païdassi, violists Adrien Boisseau and Manuel Vioque-Judde, cellists Henri Demarquette, István Várdai, Benedict Klöckner, Aurélien Pascal and Yan Levionnois, clarinetist Pierre Génisson, singers Karen Vourc’h and Delphine Haidan as well as the Quatuor Zaïde and musicians from the Vienna Philharmonic, the Orchestre Philharmonique de Radio France, the Orchestre de Paris, the Orchestre National de France, the Concertgebouw Amsterdam Orchestra and the Rotterdam Philharmonic.

 Born in 1986 in Timişoara (Romania) into a Hungarian family, pianist Suzana Bartal started her musical education in her hometown.
 Only three years later she became a winner of national and international competitions and gave her first solo recital at the age of 12 and had her first concerto apparition at the age of 13.
 In 2005 she decided to move to France where she studied with Denis Pascal, Pierre Pontier and Florent Boffard in Paris and in Lyon at the CNSMD.
 Between 2011 and 2014, Suzana has perfected her skills at the Yale School of Music under the guidance of Peter Frankl.
-She is currently a candidate for a Doctorate of Musical Arts from Yale and has received the Harriet Gibbs Memorial Prize for excellency in studies from Yale.
+She received her Doctorate of Musical Arts from Yale and was awarded the Harriet Gibbs Memorial Prize for excellency in studies.
 In 2013 – 2014 Suzana has been a Teaching Fellow at the Yale College.

 Many distinguished artists have influenced Suzana’s musical and artistic development, such as: András Schiff, Leon Fleisher, Paul Lewis, Menahem Pressler, Jean-Claude Pennetier or Matti Raekallio, as well as the Ysaÿe Quartet, the Tokyo String Quartet or the Emerson Quartet.
 She has been invited to take part in the very selective International Musician’s Seminar in Prussia Cove (UK).